 I don’t confess to being an expert when it comes to photography, but I’m not quite a beginner.
 I would call myself an enthusiastic amateur.
-In this post, I’m going to share 4 things that I wish I knew before I started photography.
+In this post, I’m going to share 4 tips for photography beginners that I wish I knew before I started.

 1. A better camera will not make you a better photographer